Osmahmoud/Osmahmoud.github.io/index.md

 ---
 layout: page
 title: "Osama Mahmoud"
-subtitle: "Research Associate in Statistics / R Expert"
+subtitle: "Senior Research Associate (Research Statistician) / R Expert"
 meta-title: "Osama Mahmoud - Medical Statistician"
 meta-description: "Reasearch Statistician and R developer with a PhD in Biostatistics, a MSc and a Bachelor degrees in Applied Statistics.
 An expert in classification and clustering techniques, statistical multilevel modelling and data analysis of public health studies"
 bigimg: